JayWood/the-seo-framework/readme.txt

 	* The SEO Bar within Terms minor pixel overflow on small screens.
 	* Unneeded Page navigation confirmation warning when deleting post.
 	* Pinging the Search Engines of sitemap changes now won't happen on post creation.
+	* TODO External URL's work now in custom 301 redirect.
+	* TODO Archive rel next/prev pagination links now also work on the Blog Page.
+	* TODO The Home Page can't get assigned `noindex` anymore through wrong customizer settings and believing it to be empty.
 * **Removed:**
 	/
 	* Shortlink URL from home page, as it's quite useless and self referring there.